KDE/kfilemetadata/README.md

 script with a hashbang line with the executable permission set, a batch file or cmd script, etc).
 They must be located within libexec directory.

-KFileMetaData will wrap each external extractor with an instance of the `ExternalExtractor` class, and every writer with `ExternalWriter`.
-The application will be free to choose any of the plugins returned by `WriterCollection` or `ExtractorCollection`.
+KFileMetaData will wrap each external extractor with an instance of the ExternalExtractor class, and every writer with `ExternalWriter`.
+The application will be free to choose any of the plugins returned by WriterCollection or ExtractorCollection.

 Every external plugin will be placed within a directory in libexec/kf5/kfilemetadata/externalextractors.
 Every plugin shall have a manifest.json file that specifies the mimetypes that the plugin supports and the main executable file.
 A sample manifest file is located at src/writers/externalwriters/example/manifest.json.